Ali-Olliek/Bayt-Assignment-Website/ReadMe.md

 > - Students have id, name, age, and residence location
 > - You are welcome to use any SQL database
 > - You are welcome to use any PHP or Laravel library

+## Setup and Usage

+### Backend

+- change directory to `backend`.
+- run `composer install` to install all dependencies.
+- create a database named `bayt` on MySQL.
+- run `php artisan start`, this custom command will run the migrations, seed the database, and run the development server for you.

+### Frontend